Trump Tweets NFL Players 'Standing With Locked Arms Is Good.' They Were Protesting Him

 "Great solidarity for our National Anthem and for our Country.
 Standing with locked arms is good, kneeling is not acceptable.
 Bad ratings!"
 Trump tweeted.

-The entire Pittsburgh Steelers team stayed in the locker room as the national anthem played Sunday before they played the Chicago Bears."We're not going to let divisive times or divisive individuals affect our agenda," Steelers coach, Mike Tomlin, said before the game, according to the AP.
+The Pittsburgh Steelers stayed in the locker room as the national anthem played Sunday before they played the Chicago Bears."We're not going to let divisive times or divisive individuals affect our agenda," Steelers coach, Mike Tomlin, said before the game, according to the AP.
 The team's decision was, according to Tomlin, "not to be disrespectful to the anthem but to remove ourselves from this circumstance.
 People shouldn't have to choose."

 On Friday, Trump denounced Kaepernick-style protests at a rally for Alabama Sen. Luther Strange.
 "Wouldn’t you love to see one of these NFL owners, when somebody disrespects our flag, to say, "Get that son of a bitch off the field right now.
 Out.
 He’s fired.
 He’s fired!"
 Trump said at the rally.